pi-hole/docs/docs/guides/traefik-configuration-nodocker.md

 ### Notes & Warnings

 - **This is an unsupported configuration created by the community**
-- This describes on how to use traefik on a (possibly remote) machine to serve pi-hole via https and a different domain, not how to to this in docker (via docker-compose).
+- This describes how to use traefik on a (possibly remote) machine to serve pi-hole via https and a different domain, not how to do this in docker (via docker-compose).

 ### Basic requirements